Muntinlupa: Spanish colonial era

-American occupation era
+American occupation

 Welcome marker along Manila South Road at the Muntinlupa–San Pedro boundary reflecting the former Laguna–Rizal provincial boundary; Muntinlupa was part of Rizal from 1901–1903 and from 1905–1975.

 The Philippine Commission promulgated Rizal Province on June 11, 1901, through Act No. 137.
 Muntinlupa became part of the new province after being a part of the defunct province of Manila.

 On October 12, 1903, Muntinlupa, alongside Taguig, was merged with Pateros by virtue of Act No. 942.
 On November 25, 1903, Muntinlupa was incorporated under Act No. 1008 and included within the boundary of the province of La Laguna under the municipality of Biñan.
 Muntinlupa residents protested this Executive Act, and through their town head, Marcelo Fresnedi, filed a formal petition to the Governor for the return of the municipality to the province of Rizal.
 On March 22, 1905, Act No. 1308 paved the way for Muntinlupa's return to the province of Rizal to then become a part of Taguig, along with Pateros.